rkitover/windows-dev-guide/README.md

 ### PowerShell Usage Notes

-PowerShell is very different from unix shells, in both usage and programming.
+PowerShell is very different from POSIX shells, in both usage and programming.

 This section won't teach you PowerShell, but it will give you enough information to use it as a shell and a springboard for further exploration.